'Believe Achieve Succeed'

 Being an Artist

 At Millbrook, we place great importance on allowing children to develop their creativity through all aspects of the curriculum.
 We believe that Art and Design are both essential in enabling all children of all ages to express themselves, be creative and to explore.
 We are very proud of our dedicated Art and Design space that allows us to provide such a rich experience to our children and support them to become proficient and passionate ‘artists’ and ‘designers’.
-To model this vision, we ensure that children’s end products are regularly celebrated within both the school and local community.
+To model this vision, we ensure that the children’s learning journeys and end products, are regularly celebrated within both the school and local community.

 “Art enables us to find ourselves and lose ourselves at the same time.”

 Through our Art and Design curriculum, our pupils learn the skills, concepts and knowledge necessary for them to express their ideas and experiences in a visual or physical form.
 Children are supported to develop creativity through learning a range of techniques and using a variety of materials and tools.
 They also learn how to appreciate works of art and use precise artistic language to describe paintings, sculptures and other artefacts.
-Importantly, as part of their lessons, pupils are provided with the opportunity to reflect on and make informed, critical responses of their own work and that of others.
+Importantly, as part of their lessons, pupils are provided with the opportunity to reflect on and make informed, critical responses of their own work and that of others, as well as valuing the 'process' involved in creating a piece of artwork.
 Through the variety of media shared in our lessons, we also ensure that pupils experience the cultural and historical richness, diversity and ‘awe and wonder’ in artwork from across the world.

-Alongside these visits and experiences, we are proud to be able to provide separate Art clubs for both Key Stage 1 and Key Stage 2 children.
-These are both extremely popular and often over-subscribed.
+Alongside these visits and experiences, we have also provided separate Art clubs for both Key Stage 1 and Key Stage 2 children.
+These have both been extremely popular and are often over-subscribed.